Which Form of Vitamin A is the Best:

-Why not eat foods that contain vitamin A from a more direct source such as: organ liver, eggs, and butter (to name a few) or from a supplement like fish oils or cod liver oil (high in retinol)?
+Why not eat foods that contain vitamin A from a more direct source, such as liver, eggs, and butter (to name a few) or by supplementing with fish oils or cod liver oil (high in retinol)?

-Well, again, because much of so-called “health information” is inundated with myths such as:
+Well, again, because much of the so-called “health information” out there contains myths such as:

 - Your cholesterol will rise if you eat eggs.

 So what’s the bottom line?
 If you have zero digestive issues, are in perfect health, eat at least twelve full servings of fruits and vegetables a day (and counting ketchup or any processed food as a synthetic vegetable is not allowed), allow yourself to eat “real” fat, never eat processed or fast foods, and have no stress in your life, then congratulations!
 You may have an excellent shot at getting sufficient amounts of vitamin A (retinol) from beta-carotene!

 If you do not fall into that category, however, then it’s highly likely you are not converting beta-carotene to vitamin A efficiently at all.
 The obvious answer to this dilemma is to get vitamin A from animal sources, and the simplest means is to take cod liver oil.

 Many companies use synthetic vitamin A, or have reduced (or even removed) vitamin A from their product.
 For this reason I prefer extra-virgin cod liver oil from corganic.
 This can be a bit pricey, but I feel it is worth it.

 Vitamin A is far too important for health for you to be deficient as a result of unknowingly not being able to convert beta-carotene to retinol, or due to the misconception that retinol is toxic.
 (Read more, Is Retinol Really Toxic?)

 But sadly, the “old remedy” of a spoonful of cod liver oil a day that mothers gave their children is no longer used as a result of the myth that retinol is toxic.